grycap/scar/docs/source/batch.rst

   * `lambda-batch`: Executions will be run on AWS Lambda.
 If the default timeout is reached, then the execution is automatically delegated to AWS Batch.
   * `batch`: Executions will be automatically diverted to AWS Batch.

-This way, you can use AWS Lambda as a highly-scalable cache for burts of short computational jobs while longer executions can be automatically deleted to AWS Batch.
+This way, you can use AWS Lambda as a highly-scalable cache for burts of short computational jobs while longer executions can be automatically delegated to AWS Batch.
 The very same `programming model <https://scar.readthedocs.io/en/latest/prog_model.html>`_ is maintained regardless of the service employed to perform the computation.

 Set up your configuration file